IvanSanchez/leaflet-vs-openlayers-slides/README.md

 # "Leaflet vs Openlayers" slides

-Clone and open up `slides.html` in any decent web browser.
+Watch the slides on [http://ivansanchez.github.io/leaflet-vs-openlayers-slides/](http://ivansanchez.github.io/leaflet-vs-openlayers-slides/), or clone this repository and open up `slides.html` in any decent web browser.

 The slides are organized in sections (arrow key left/right).
 To see slides within a section, use arrow key up/down.